 Want to take your dog to France (or elsewhere in Europe) after BREXIT?
-Wondering what happens to the Pet Passport scheme and if you have to get a new rabies test?
-Here's everything you need to know about the rule changes for taking a dog or pet from UK to Europe in 2021 and beyond.
+Wondering about the Pet Passport scheme and if you have to get a new rabies test?
+Here’s everything you need to know about the rule changes for taking a dog or pet from UK to Europe and everything you need to do.

 When you’re travelling abroad, there are a million things to think about.
 If you’re trying to travel abroad with a pet, there are a million more.

-Travelling from UK to France with a pet after BREXIT
+Travelling from the UK to France with a dog after BREXIT

 For this post, we’re focussing on dogs (because that’s what we have!).
 The rules for cats and ferrets will be similar, but for them and all other pets please do check with your vet to make sure you’ve done everything you need to.